Phased retirement under the Québec Pension Plan

-No application needs to be filed because we will automatically pay it.
+No application needs to be filed to receive it because we will automatically pay it.

-- The supplement is added to your pension for the rest of your life.
+- The supplement will be added to your pension amount for the rest of your life.

 - The supplement is payable as of 1 January of the year following the one during which you made contributions.

-The total supplement for 2021 is 0.548% of the earnings on which you contributed during the previous year.
-Due to the enhancement of the QPP in effect since 2019, the supplement will continue to increase until 2024, the year during which it will be 0.66% of the earnings on which he or she contributed during the previous year.
+- The supplement that will be paid in 2022 in respect of income earned in 2021 is equal to 0.58% of the earnings on which you contributed.
+Due to the enhancement of the QPP in effect since 2019, the supplement will continue to increase until 2024, the year during which it will be 0.66% of the earnings on which you contributed during the previous year.

-- Your pension increases even if you are already receiving the maximum regular pension payable.
+- Your pension will increase even if you are already receiving the maximum amount each month.

-- Your pension continues to increase on a yearly basis as long as you continue to make contributions.
+- Your pension will continue to increase on a yearly basis as long as you continue to make new contributions.

 Even if the supplement is payable as of 1 January, it usually takes a few months before we receive from

 Louise is receiving a retirement pension of $750 per month.
-In 2020, her employment earnings were $22 700.
-She contributes to the Québec Pension Plan based on employment earnings of $19 200 ($22 700 minus the basic exemption of $3500).
-On 1 January 2021, Louise was be entitled to a supplement of about $9 a month ($19 200 x 0.548% = $105 a year) because of the contributions she made.
-If she continues to work in the following years, new supplements will be added to her pension for each year worked.
+In 2021, her employment earnings were $22 700.
+She is therefore contributing to the Québec Pension Plan based on employment earnings of $19 200 ($22 700 minus the basic exemption of $3500).
+On 1 January 2022, Louise was entitled to a supplement of about $9.28 a month ($19 200 x 0.58% = $111.36 a year) because of the contributions she made in 2021.
+If she continues to work in the following years, new supplements will then be added to her pension for each year worked.

 If you are receiving a retirement pension under the